omni360/aurin-acs/docs/developers.md

 [**Docker**][docker] is a lightweight virtualisation platform for Linux that allows applications to be installed into an isolated environment with all of their dependencies.
 These "images" may be deployed (and should behave exactly the same) on any Linux machine with Docker installed.
 Docker makes administration a breeze: configure once, run anywhere.
+Install it with `apt-get install docker.io`.

 The `Dockerfile` in the ACS repository contains the instructions to build the ACS Docker image.
 This is built automatically on [Dockerhub][dockerhub], but can also be [built manually][docker-build].

-To run the ACS as a server, simply execute
+To run the ACS as a server, simply execute as root `docker run -d -p 80:80 urbanetic/aurin-acs -D FOREGROUND`.

+To instruct the server to run the ACS image every time it starts, run the following as root:

-`sudo docker run -d -p 80:80 urbanetic/aurin-acs -D FOREGROUND`.
+`crontab -l | { cat; echo "@reboot docker run -d -p 80:80 urbanetic/aurin-acs -D FOREGROUND"; } | crontab -`

+To update a running instance of the ACS, run as root:

+`docker pull urbanetic/aurin-acs`

+This will download the most recently built Docker image, which Dockerhub will have automatically built from the latest commit.
+After that, simply `docker stop` any running ACS containers and use the same `docker run` command to start the newly-pulled version.
+Or if you're lazy, just reboot the server.

 ## Checkout